minenwerfer/braun/README.md

 - It doesn't reflect on JavaScript bundle size
 - A big project with a lot of icons will generate a SVG file as small as some few kilobytes
-- As icons are referenced directly through svg tag you have the freedom to stylize paths

 ## Usage